No Hate Speech Movement

 Sometimes we find ourselves looking at arguments where both sides have clear rights.
 We don’t take sides in the No Hate Speech Movement, we promote respectful debate and the right to share opinions.
 Research shows that people lose arguments in the online space when they turn offensive in any way, no matter how strong their case is or how angry or upset they feel.
 Always disagree with respect.

-Love Not Hate Campaign for Hate Crime Legislation
+Campaign for Hate Crime Legislation

 NB: We believe it is too difficult to legislate against online hate speech due to the difficulties of defining it.
 Instead we are campaigning for legislation against hate crime (which may sometimes involve an element of online hate speech).
 Join the campaign for Ireland to put legislation in place against Hate Crime.